Estelle Brodman: Career

 Brodman taught courses in library science at Columbia and a nursing history course for nursing students at Columbia-Presbyterian Hospital.
 When one of Brodman's library science students, Frank Bradway Rogers, became the head of the Army Medical Library (later known as the National Library of Medicine), he asked Brodman to take a position there as an assistant reference librarian.
 Near the end of her time at the NLM, she worked to formulate the Medical Library Assistance Act, though it did not become legislation until several years after Brodman left the NLM.

-At WUSM, Brodman became increasingly involved in using computers to increase automation of library functions.
+At WashU Medicine, Brodman became increasingly involved in using computers to increase automation of library functions.
 While computers were beginning to play a role in other university matters, there were not enough information technology staff members to meet the library's goals, so Brodman had the library staff trained in some IT functions.
 As the university's library utilized more technology, it began to host annual conferences on the use of computers for librarians.

-After twelve years at the NLM, Brodman left to become Associate Professor of Medical History at the Washington University School of Medicine (WUSM) in 1961.
+After twelve years at the NLM, Brodman left to become Associate Professor of Medical History at the Washington University School of Medicine (WashU Medicine) in 1961.
 She had completed her Ph.D. in 1954.
 Brodman was promoted to full professor by 1964.

 Based on her doctoral dissertation, Brodman wrote a book, The Development of Medical Bibliography, which became a standard reference in medical librarianship.
 She also authored several biographical papers on historical figures in medicine and she advocated for the development and expansion of the MLA's oral history project.
 Brodman traveled abroad as a consultant and lecturer; she taught librarianship at Japan's Keio University and took a trip sponsored by the World Health Organization to evaluate family planning practices in India.
-She retired from WUSM in 1981.
+She retired from WashU Medicine in 1981.

-Much of Brodman's published writing was inspired by manuscripts given to WUSM.
-The William Beaumont Papers, a collection donated to WUSM in 1915 by the granddaughter of army surgeon William Beaumont, spurred Brodman to write three papers on Beaumont and his work.
+Much of Brodman's published writing was inspired by manuscripts given to WashU Medicine.
+The William Beaumont Papers, a collection donated to WashU Medicine in 1915 by the granddaughter of army surgeon William Beaumont, spurred Brodman to write three papers on Beaumont and his work.
 The first, which discussed the relationship between Beaumont and Joseph Lovell, was published in the Bulletin of the History of Medicine.
 "William Beaumont as a physician" followed three years later in the Wisconsin Medical Journal, and "William Beaumont and the transfer of biomedical information" was published in Federation Proceedings in 1985 as part of a special series celebrating the 200th anniversary of Beaumont's birth.